 LINE LOSS FACTOR CLASS

+Where the EDNO has UMS Connectees, , the EDNO shall apply a Line Loss Factor Class Id that reflects the voltage of connection of the EDNO’s Distribution Systems that provides the majority (i.e. more than 50%) of Energised domestic connections made to the EDNO’s Distribution Systems.
+Where the split between voltage levels is an equal split, the EDNO and DNO Party shall negotiate in good faith to determine the Line Loss Factor Class Id that will be applied.

+The Line Loss Factor Class Id agreed in 6.1 will be applied to the entire portfolio of UMS connectees to the EDNO’s distribution system that are registered under the same Settlement Class in the Distribution Service Area.

+The DNO Party shall have the right to review the data provided to it by the SVAA pursuant to Clause 2.1 for the sole purpose of verifying the accuracy of the Line Loss Factor Class Id applied by the EDNO to the UMS MPANs connected to the EDNO’s distribution systems.

 The DNO Party shall use the EDNO’s Line Loss Factor Class Id (as defined in the MRA) description in the Market Domain Data (as defined in the BSC) to enable the DNO Party to identify the voltage of connection of the EDNO’s Connectee and the voltage of connection of the EDNO’s Distribution System, and shall notify the EDNO which of the DNO Party’s charges will be applied by the DNO Party in respect of each Connectee for the purposes of the Use of System Charges the DNO Party levies on the EDNO.

 Where the EDNO introduces new Line Loss Factor Class Ids or changes the use of existing Line Loss Factor Class Ids, it shall (within 15 Working Days of the same being published in the Market Domain Data) notify the DNO Party of the new or changed Line Loss Factor Class Id.

 Where the EDNO has introduced new or changed Line Loss Factor Class Ids, the EDNO shall notify the DNO Party which of the DNO Party’s charges the EDNO believes should apply in respect of the affected Connectees.
 The DNO Party shall nevertheless apply the charges as it considers appropriate, but any dispute regarding invoices shall be determined in accordance with Schedule 4.